Turkey Apple Chili (Crockpot + Stovetop!)

 - Heat the olive oil in a medium pan over medium heat.
 Add the onion and cook, stirring often until soft, about 8-10 minutes.
 Add the turkey, sprinkle with 1/4 teaspoon salt, and cook until browned, stirring often, about 5-8 minutes.

-- Add the cooked onion and turkey, along with the, garlic, cumin, chili powder, cinnamon, chipotle peppers, remaining salt, tomato sauce, chicken broth, apple cider, apples, and bay leaf to a 6-quart slow cooker, stirring until well combined.
+- Add the cooked onion and turkey, along with the, garlic, cumin, chili powder, cinnamon, chipotle powder, remaining salt, tomato sauce, beans, chicken broth, apple cider, and apples to a 6-quart slow cooker, stirring until well combined.

 - Cover and cook on high for 4-5 hours or low for 6-7, or until the onions and apples are very soft.